DanHodgson12/Sumerata-Designs/README.md

     * The use of a 'section' element without a heading.
 This was overcome by removing it altogether, as it didn't serve a purpose.
     * The form inputs and labels missing ID attributes which were added shortly after.

-  * The W3C CSS Validator returned no errors in my code.
+  * The W3C CSS Validator returned no errors in the code.

 # Finished Product